d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 that provide guidance for deciding which techniques to apply in which situations.

-The TL;DR of the present moment is that the theory of deep Learning has produced promising lines of attack and scattered fascinating results, but still appears far from a comprehensive account of both (i) why we are able to optimize neural networks
+The TL;DR of the present moment is that the theory of deep learning has produced promising lines of attack and scattered fascinating results, but still appears far from a comprehensive account of both (i) why we are able to optimize neural networks